photo of turmeric roots which is the plant part people are interested in as remedy for insomnia

 Stress, anxiety, and depression

-Anxiety and depression are common issues for poor sleep.
+Stress, anxiety, and depression are common issues for sleep.

 Did you know that depression and sleep are closely linked?
 Depressed people sleep poorly and insomniacs are more likely to be depressed.

-There’s growing evidence for a connection between depression and inflammation.
+There’s also growing evidence for a connection between depression and inflammation.

 Turmeric’s inflammation fighting power may make depression more manageable which means better sleep.

-Another way turmeric may help fight anxiety and depression is by boosting the levels of the feel good hormones serotonin and dopamine.
+Another way turmeric may help fight the effects of stress, anxiety, and depression is by boosting the levels of the feel good hormones such as serotonin and dopamine.

 Because of all of the connections in the body, there are many ways turmeric may help fight insomnia – less pain at night, less stress and anxiety, and less depression.